fanconic/dna_splice_site_prediction/README.md

 - `sample_hyperparameter_tuning.py`: Sample file for hyperparameter tuning
 - `run.sh`: Script to train and predict the traditional models on Leonhard
 - `run_spliceAI.sh`: Script to train and predict the SpliceAI on Leonhard

-## Submission Files
-The trained models specified in the report and the prediction files of the best-performing models for the Human and C.elegans test sequences can be found on GitLab via the following link: [GitLab](https://gitlab.ethz.ch/manstude/ml4h_project_2).

 ## Contributors